rippedpiracy/docs/PC-Software/Games.md

 **[KaOsKrew](https://kaoskrew.org/viewforum.php?f=13) (Torrent / DDL)**

 Old and still ongoing Repackers, recently merged with Masquerade.
 Their Torrents may have lower seeders compared to other Repackers.
+They upload on 1337x too.

 **[XATAB](https://xatab-repack.com) (Torrent)**